 - Protective Behaviours

-Parent Support Advisor - Anne-Louise James’ role is to support parents and carers and their children by providing information and guidance to help them get the very best from school.
+Parent Support Advisor - Supporting parents and carers and their children by providing information and guidance to help them get the very best from school.
 She links in with agencies in the local area which can provide advice and support on a variety of issues.
-She also organises Parent Forum and a range of information sessions for parents and carers.
+Also supporting students with their emotional wellbeing and linking in with other pastoral support in school.

 Learning Mentors – support the needs of students who require assistance in overcoming barriers to learning in order to achieve their full potential.
 This includes revision techniques, exam preparation, motivation, stress management and organisation.